-Well here’s an octagonal box which has multiple themes – Pat says her inspiration was exploring the stumpwork and embroidery techniques in the Jane Nicholas book Stumpwork Embroidery: A Collection of Fruits, Flowers and Insects 1995.
+An in depth look at another of Pat Bootland’s amazing octagonal box which has multiple themes.
+Pat says her inspiration was exploring the stumpwork and embroidery techniques in the Jane Nicholas book Stumpwork Embroidery: A Collection of Fruits, Flowers and Insects 1995.

 Here’s the box lid where the main picture is an evocative view of trees and sea:

 Around the main embroidery there is a theme of flowers, fruit and insects – some embroidered, some beaded and some stumpwork.
 Here’s a closer look at them: